On M List of Movie Reviews

 Inside Moves.
 What the heck?
 Is

-that how he made his career: playing the same character over and over?
+that how he made his career: doing the same character over and over?
 At any rate, it's weird.

 It's safe to say that 1984 was the apogee of Nastassja Kinski's career, having appeared in